 Below is the exact welcome mat we use in our van.

 Adding an area rug really helps to accentuate your camper’s interior design.
 Rugs come in all different colors and patterns, so you can easily express yourself and your van.
 In addition to improving a camper van’s aesthetics, an area rug helps to insulate the van interior from the cold flooring.

 Below are our top 5 tips when installing a floor in a camper van.

 1. Use Thick Gloves When Installing Duct Insulation

 Duct insulation looks innocent enough, but the foiled top layer is actually quite rigid and can easily cut through skin if you’re not careful.
 Wear a good pair of thick gloves to protect your hands when handling duct insulation.

 Not all foam boards are the same.
-When putting in foam board for your sub-floor, make sure you are using XPS foam board and not polyiso foam boards.
-XPS has a much higher compression resistance than polyiso and will better resist your weight when you walk on your floors.
+When putting in foam boards for your sub-floor, make sure you are using XPS (extruded polystyrene) foam board and not Polyiso foam boards.
+XPS has a much higher compression resistance than Polyiso and will better resist your weight when you walk on your floors.

-When putting down your luxury vinyl planks, it’s essential that each plank board is interlocked tightly to their adjacent boards.
+When installing the luxury vinyl planks, it is essential that each plank board is interlocked tightly to their adjacent boards.
 If there is a gap, it’s best to remove the board, remove any debris that might be in the grooves, and try again.
-Any gaps that you leave in the floor will only become exacerbated over time and will be impossible to fix once your floor is completed and set.
+Any gaps that you leave in the floor will only become exacerbated over time and will be difficult to fix once your floor is completed and set.